YsuOS/haribote/README.md

 - MOV AL, [ES:BX] : ES * 16 + BX
 - if we don't use segment register when decide which memory address, the default segment is DS
   - MOV AL, [SI] = MOV AL, [DS:SI]

+- JBE : jump if below or equal